beakerbrowser/beakerbrowser.com/install/index.md

 ```

 This invokes [the mad king](http://nerdist.com/wp-content/uploads/2016/05/the-mad-king-game-of-thrones.jpg), who will torch your `node_modules/`, and do the full install/rebuild process. `npm start` should work afterwards.

+If that still doesn't work, it's possible the version of Node in your Linux distribution default software package repositories has problems.
+The simplest fix is to download and install the latest stable release of Node from [the official website](https://nodejs.org).